greggigon/docker-hack-night/docs/6. clustering/README.md

 ## Scale the service

 Create a replication controller which defines a pod template and the number of pods to create. [hello-controller.json](hello-controller.json) defines the number of replicas for a particular selector and a template for creating pods to maintain the correct number of replicas.
-Create your Replica Contoller:
+Create your Replica Controller:

 ```
 $ cat hello-controller.json | osc create -n hack -f -